Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AppointmentReminder/CallAutomation_AppointmentReminder/readme.md

 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need to record your resource **connection string** for this sample.
 - Get a phone number for your new Azure Communication Services resource.
 For details, see [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=programming-language-csharp)
 - Enable Visual studio dev tunneling for local development.
 For details, see [Enable dev tunnel] (https://learn.microsoft.com/en-us/connectors/custom-connectors/port-tunneling)
-> Note: the samples make use of the Microsoft Cognitive Services Speech SDK.
-By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its license, see [Speech SDK license agreement](https://aka.ms/csspeech/license201809).
 ## Before running the sample for the first time

 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you would like to clone the sample to.